 Contact: olli-pekka.martikainen(at)uniarts.fi, tel. +358 40 710 4281 or via the executive assistant: kristina.lillqvist(at)uniarts.fi, tel. +358 294 47 2000 (switchboard)

-Tuire Kuusi (DMus) acts as a second vice dean at the Sibelius Academy, and she is responsible for research and doctoral studies.
-She is also a university lecturer at the DocMus Doctoral School.
+Tuire Kuusi (DMus) acts as a vice dean at the Sibelius Academy, and she is responsible for research and doctoral studies.
+She is also a professor at the DocMus Doctoral School.
 As the supervisor-in-charge, Kuusi’s duties include the supervision of doctoral students’ dissertations and written works.
 She is also the supervisor of theses and written works at the Department of Composition and Music Theory.

 Tuire Kuusi is a member in various administrative bodies and working groups at the DocMus Doctoral School, the Sibelius Academy, and the University of the Arts Helsinki.

 Contact: Tuire Kuusi, tuire.kuusi(at)uniarts.fi, tel. +358 40 710 4337, or via the executive assistant: pinja.puha(at)uniarts.fi, tel. +358 294 47 2000 (switchboard)

 Faculty Vice Dean Tanja Johansson